Smee18/F1-Overtake-Predictor/README.md

 # F1-Overtake-Predictor

 Neural Network predicting the number of overtakes during an F1 race using past data from Ergast API.

-As a passionate F1 fan, following the sport for over 10 years with my father, I have been working on this personal project to apply my Machine Learning leveraging real data to simulate race outcomes.
-All code and data can be found and should all run given the correct libraries being installed.
+As a passionate F1 fan, following the sport for over 10 years with my father, I have been working on this personal project to apply my Machine Learning skills, leveraging real data to simulate race outcomes.
+All code and data is linked and should all run given the correct libraries being installed.

 # 1 - Collecting Data